dlidstrom/EventStoreLite/README.md

 What you don't get:
 * CQRS and the complexity it entails ([do you really need it?](http://www.cqrsinfo.com/is-cqrs-a-viable-solution))
 * A service bus
-* Eventual consistency for your read models
+* Eventual consistency for your read models (we perform updates to write model and read model in the same transaction)

 Still interested?
 Read on!